keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-fire-and-brimestone.md

 ---
 layout: post
 author: keiran
-title: "Blue Fire and Smelly Brimstone: The Appetite for Sulfur in the Industrial Economy"
+title: "Blue Fire and Yellow Brimstone: The Waning Appetite for Sulfur in the Industrial Economy"
 subtitle:
 category: sulfur
 tags: